 Preservation of biodiversity

 Each full waste storage cell is capped with a sealed cover and planted to blend into the landscape surrounding the site.
-SUEZ develops specific partnerships with the Natural History Museum, the Regional Parks and the LPO (Bird Protection League) to guarantee the preservation of species in the natural environment of the storage facilities.
+We develop specific partnerships with the Natural History Museum, the Regional Parks and the LPO (Bird Protection League) to guarantee the preservation of species in the natural environment of the storage facilities.

 Long-term storage monitoring

-Each landfill in France is monitored for at least 30 years once operation has ended.
+In France for instance, each landfill is monitored for at least 30 years once operation has ended.
 Gaseous and liquid effluent generated by the waste is treated in accordance with the current regulations and settlement of landfills is controlled.
 Regular analyses and sampling control the impact on the air, groundwater and surface water to monitor the evolution of the natural environment.